rschristopher/ischristtrue.com/src/ancient-views/justification.md

     Therefore we conclude that a man is justified by faith without the deeds of the law.

 This kind of meddling with scripture, to fit your personal interpretation of scripture, is clearly heretical and should be condemned by any honest truth seeker.
 It is unconscionable and wrong.
 The precedent set is immoral and dangerous.
-The bad fruits of this are on display in the history of western civilization.
+The bad fruits of this are on display in the decaying history of western civilization.

 !!! quote "Martin Luther"
     I almost feel like throwing Jimmy into the stove

-Perhaps we should have been more mindful of the warning in Revelation 22, and applied such warning to the entire Bible.
+Perhaps we should all have been more mindful of the warning in Revelation 22, and applied such warning to the entire Bible.

 !!! danger "Revelation 22:18-19"
     For I testify unto every man that heareth the words of the prophecy of this book, If any man shall add unto these things, God shall add unto him the plagues that are written in this book: